genesiscommunitysuccess/docs/docs/05_operations/01_server-setup/03_config-management.md

     - config
     - management
 ---
 This document describes the recommended uses of config management with Genesis frameworks.
-It is written for a reader with some
-Linux system administration experience.
+Readers must have some Linux system administration experience.

 ## Config management vs continuous deployment

-In environments where servers are managed to a greater or lesser degree by config-management systems, like Chef, Puppet or Ansible, there is a decision to be made about which aspects of a system are config-managed, and which are subject to operator actions.
+In environments where servers are managed to a greater or lesser degree by config-management systems, such as Chef, Puppet or Ansible, you need to decide which aspects of the system are config-managed, and which are subject to operator actions.

 When deciding about the division of responsibilities, it is worth considering development systems and production systems separately.

-During application development, it is likely that there will be frequent code releases to a development host, and using config-management systems to enact such an upgrade is likely to be more complicated than allowing a CI/CD system to issue releases.
-Development-phase versioning is less rigorous than when an application approaches readiness.
-Ill-behaved versions are possible.
-Releases may be frequent.
+During application development, it is likely that there will be frequent code releases to a development host.
+Using config-management systems to enact such upgrades is likely to be more complicated than allowing a CI/CD system to issue releases.

+Development-phase versioning is less rigorous than the phase when an application approaches readiness; ill-behaved versions are possible; releases may be frequent.
 These conditions are a poor fit for the automation and consistency that is the mainstay of a config-management system.

 ## Suitable elements for CM